r2dbc/r2dbc-pool/README.md

 | `maxAcquireTime`          | Maximum time to acquire connection from pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxCreateConnectionTime` | Maximum time to create a new connection.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `poolName`                | Name of the Connection Pool.
+| `postAllocate`            | Lifecycle function to prepare a connection after allocating it.
+| `preRelease `             | Lifecycle function to prepare/cleanup a connection before releasing it.
 | `registerJmx`             | Whether to register the pool to JMX.
 | `validationDepth`         | Validation depth used to validate an R2DBC connection.
 Defaults to `LOCAL`.
 | `validationQuery`         | Query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.